Trademarked Colors: T-Mobile Magenta

 A Bright Magenta Future

 T-Mobile is a major player in the telecommunications industry.
-It has shown a willingness to aggressively pursue the slightest infringement on its chosen shade of magenta.
-Any company that dares to use T-Mobile’s signature color can expect to hear from the un-carrier’s legal department.
+It has shown a willingness to aggressively pursue even minor cases of trademark infringement on its chosen shade of magenta trademark color that is associated with its brand.
+Any company that dares to use a color similar to T-Mobile magenta can expect to hear from its legal department.